panagiotisgonidakis/panagiotisgonidakis.github.io/_pages/about.md

 ### *Physicist · Machine Learning Engineer*

 Hello!
-I’m a postdoctoral researcher at the Center for Plasma Astrophysics (CmPA) at KU Leuven, working at the intersection of machine learning, computer vision, and space weather.
-I develop intelligent systems that detect solar structures and support solar-flare forecasting.
+I’m a postdoctoral researcher at the Center for Plasma Astrophysics (CmPA) at KU Leuven, working at the intersection of machine learning (ML), computer vision, and space weather.

+I am currently developping intelligent systems that detect solar structures and support solar-flare forecasting.
 My background also includes research in general computer vision and medical imaging.

+I’m especially interested in AI challenges where labelled data are scarce.
+I work on combining classical ML tools and physics-based knowledge with deep learning to build more accurate and reliable models.